Systems Programming Language: History

 Hewlett-Packard introduced their first minicomputers, the HP 2100 series, in 1967.
 The machines had originally been designed by an external team working for Union Carbide and intended mainly for industrial embedded control uses, not the wider data processing market.
 HP saw this as a natural fit with their existing instrumentation business and initially pitched it to those users.
 In spite of this, HP found that the machine's price/performance ratio was making them increasingly successful in the business market.

 During this period, the concept of time sharing was becoming popular, especially as core memory costs fell and systems began to ship with more memory.
 In 1968, HP introduced a bundled system using two 2100-series machine running HP Time-Shared BASIC, which provided a complete operating system as well as the BASIC programming language.
 These two-machine systems, collectively known as HP 2000s, were an immediate success.
 HP BASIC was highly influential for many years, and its syntax can be seen in a number microcomputer BASICs, including Palo Alto TinyBASIC, Integer BASIC, North Star BASIC, Atari BASIC, and others.

 Designers at HP began to wonder "If we can produce a time-sharing system this good using a junky computer like the 2116, think what we could accomplish if we designed our own computer."
 To this end, in 1968 the company began putting together a larger team to design a new mid-sized architecture.
 New team members included those who had worked on Burroughs and IBM mainframe systems, and the resulting concepts bore a strong resemblance to the highly successful Burroughs B5000 system.
-The B5000 used a stack machine processor that made multiprogramming simpler to implement, and this same architecture was also selected for the new HP concept.
+The B5000 used a stack machine processor that made multiprogramming simpler to implement, and HP selected this same architecture for the new concept.

 Two implementations were considered, a 32-bit mainframe-scale machine known as Omega, and a 16-bit design known as Alpha.
 Almost all effort was on the Omega, but in June 1970, Omega was canceled.
-This led to an extensive redesign of Alpha to differentiate it from the 2100's, and it eventually emerged with plans for an even more aggressive operating system design.
+This led to an extensive redesign of Alpha to differentiate it from the 2100s, and it eventually emerged with plans for an even more aggressive operating system design.
 Omega had intended to run in batch mode and use a smaller computer, the "front end", to process interactions with the user.
 This was the same operating concept as the 2000 series.
-However, yet-another-2000 would not be enough for Alpha, and the decision was made to have a single operating for batch, interactive and even real time operation.
+However, yet-another-2000 would not be enough for Alpha, and the decision was made to have a single operating for batch, interactive and even real-time operation.